SumoLogic/sumologic-documentation/docs/releasenotes/collector.md

 ---
 id: collector
-title: Collector Release Notes
+title: Collector Release Notes 2022
 description: You'll find a list of new Collector features and relevant bug fixes for each release.
 In order to begin using the features listed here, you'll need to upgrade Collector software.
 ---

-Collector Release Notes for the current year are listed here.
-If you need to see previous Collector Release Notes, check the [archive](/docs/releasenotes/archive).
+Collector Release Notes from Jan 1, 2022 - Sept 26, 2022 are listed here.
+To view current Release Notes, [click here](/release-notes-collector).
+To view Release Notes from previous years, see the [archive](/docs/releasenotesarchive).

 You can upgrade [Installed Collectors](/docs/send-data/installed-collectors) in the following ways: